 The MSA and Scottish Motors Sports (SMS) have attended the second meeting of the motorsports on public roads advisory group in advance of a public consultation on developing new legislation facilitating closed-road motorsport in Scotland.
 Read more

-The MSA has announced the calendars for the revolutionary new 2019 British Karting Championships, featuring three championship groupings with six rounds each.
+Motorsport UK has announced the calendars for the revolutionary new 2019 British Karting Championships, featuring three championship groupings with six rounds each.
 Read more